Two-Factor Auth: TOTP in PHP Setup Guide

 Two-Factor Authentication with TOTP: A Complete PHP Implementation Guide

-Time-based one-time passwords (TOTP) are the six-digit codes generated by authenticator apps such as Google Authenticator, Authy, and 1Password.
-They represent the most widely supported second-factor authentication method available today, work completely offline, and do not require a phone number or third-party push notification service.
-This guide covers the full implementation process: generating secrets securely, presenting QR codes for app setup, verifying codes during login, and handling recovery when users lose access to their authenticator device.
+Time-based one-time passwords (TOTP) are the six-digit codes generated by authenticator applications such as Google Authenticator, Authy, and 1Password.
+They represent one of the most widely supported second-factor authentication methods available, working entirely offline without requiring a phone number or third-party push notification service.
+This guide walks through the complete implementation process: generating secrets securely, presenting QR codes for app setup, verifying codes during login, and handling recovery when users lose access to their authenticator device.

-Unlike SMS-based 2FA, which can be intercepted through SS7 vulnerabilities or SIM swapping attacks, TOTP codes are generated locally on the user's device and change every 30 seconds.
+Unlike SMS-based two-factor authentication, which can be intercepted through vulnerabilities in telecom signalling protocols or SIM swapping attacks, TOTP codes are generated locally on the user's device and change every 30 seconds.
 The shared secret never travels over the network after the initial setup phase.
-This architecture makes TOTP significantly more resistant to interception than any method that involves a server sending a code to the user over a communications network.
+This architecture makes TOTP considerably more resistant to interception than any method that relies on a server sending a code to the user over a communications network.

-TOTP follows the IETF standard defined in RFC 6238.
-The server and the authenticator app on the user's phone share a Base32-encoded secret, typically 160 bits or 32 characters.
+TOTP follows the standard defined in RFC 6238.
+The server and the authenticator app share a Base32-encoded secret, typically 160 bits or 32 characters.
 Both sides independently calculate the current time step as the number of 30-second intervals since the Unix epoch in UTC.
-The formula used is straightforward: T equals the floor of the current Unix timestamp divided by 30.
+The formula is straightforward: T equals the floor of the current Unix timestamp divided by 30.

 The shared secret and the current time step are combined using HMAC-SHA1, producing a 20-byte hash.
 A dynamic truncation step extracts a 6-digit number from this hash.
 The same process runs on the phone simultaneously, and because both sides possess the same secret and approximately the same clock, they produce matching codes.
-Clock skew between the server and the phone is handled gracefully by accepting codes at the current time step plus or minus one step on either side, providing a ±30 second tolerance window.
+Clock skew between the server and the phone is handled by accepting codes at the current time step plus or minus one step on either side, providing a tolerance window of roughly 90 seconds.

-SMS-based authentication relies on the mobile network infrastructure to deliver codes.
-This creates several attack vectors that TOTP avoids entirely.
-SS7 vulnerabilities allow attackers to intercept text messages by exploiting signalling protocols in telecom networks.
-SIM swapping attacks convince mobile carriers to transfer a phone number to a different SIM card under the attacker's control.
+SMS-based authentication relies on mobile network infrastructure to deliver codes, creating several attack vectors that TOTP avoids entirely.
+Signalling protocol vulnerabilities can allow attackers to intercept text messages by exploiting weaknesses in telecom networks.
+SIM swapping attacks convince mobile carriers to transfer a phone number to a different SIM card under attacker control.
 With TOTP, there is no message to intercept because the code is generated mathematically on the device using a shared secret that never leaves the device during authentication.

 The core TOTP generation function takes the Base32 secret and an optional time step parameter.
 It packs the time counter into 8 bytes using big-endian byte order, computes the HMAC-SHA1 hash, and extracts a 6-digit code using the dynamic truncation offset from the last byte of the hash.
-This implementation adheres strictly to RFC 6238 specifications.
+This implementation adheres strictly to the RFC 6238 specification and produces codes compatible with Google Authenticator, Authy, and other standard authenticator applications.

 function totp_generate(string $secret, int $timeStep = null): string {